 I find this fascinating, mostly because these processes generally occur unconsciously.
 I am naturally drawn to the colour emerald and now I wonder what that says about my energy.
 How does my aura look?
 Does this colour bring balance to me?
 Or does it mostly emphasize what’s already abundant and therefore mostly sustain my current ‘pattern’?

 One can use this kind of knowledge to grow.
-Wearing and surrounding yourself with the colours of chakras that can use a boost can contribute to these chakras becoming more balanced.
+Wearing and surrounding yourself with the colors of chakras that can use a boost can contribute to these chakras becoming more balanced.
 I suspect that this mostly works when a chakra is under-expressed or has too little energy, not the other way around, but I am not sure.
 (Check other sources if you wish, like this article.)

 I decided to play with it!
-I will choose more bright colours for clothing in the near future; brighter than the usual black, grey and navy.
-I do like wearing colours, but I hardly ever wear white clothes, for example.
+I will choose more bright colors for clothing in the near future; brighter than the usual black, grey and navy.
+I do like wearing colors, but I hardly ever wear white clothes, for example.
 That is mostly so because white fabric tends to be very see-through, which I perceive as difficult.
 However, if white can help me shine brighter, I may learn to manage the issue!

 Becoming conscious about these processes in us can help us learn about ourselves and grow.
 We can learn to see our patterns and overcome the underlying insecurities!
 We can heal ourselves and expand.
 If we wish and dare to go there, of course.